FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 In many ways, Go-Stop resembles a more complex version of [Koi-Koi](/en/hanafuda/games/koi-koi), and undoubtedly both games are related, although the precise nature of this relationship is a topic of some debate.

-This page describes the common 2-3 player version of the game first; the variations for [4-6 players](#go-stop-for-4-6-players) and [7 players](#go-stop-for-7-players) are given further down.
+This page describes the common 2-3 player version of the game first; the variations for 4-6 and 7 players are given [further down](#go-stop-for-4-6-players).

 # Setup
 Game setup involves choosing a dealer - '선' *[seon]* or 親 [おや, *oya*], shuffling the deck, and distributing the initial cards.